Two MC-21s with PD-14s staged a "dance" over Zhukovsky: why were they raised into the air?

 MC-21 aircraft during testing in Zhukovsky

-The tests were another step towards certifying a fully import-substituted version of the MC-21, including the engine, avionics and control systems.
+The tests were the next step towards certifying a fully import-substituted version of the MC-21, including the engine, avionics and control systems.

-The head of the Ministry of Industry and Trade, Anton Alikhanov, noted that the fully Russian MC-21 will take to the sky as early as by the end of October 2025.
+The head of the Ministry of Industry and Trade, Anton Alikhanov, noted that the fully Russian MC-21 will take to the sky by the end of October 2025.
 The head of Rosaviatsia, Dmitry Yadrov, noted that the MC-21 has not yet replaced five foreign-made systems.

 Now on home